Contracts are the backbone of any business relationship, but even the most carefully drafted agreements can be breached.

 - Specific performance: This is a court-ordered fulfilment of the contract terms, generally only used if it is ‘just and equitable’.
 Specific performance is typically granted only when monetary compensation is inadequate.

 - Injunctions: Injunctions can be used to stop an ongoing breach of contract.
 Obtaining an injunction can be complex and requires a court order, with the court ordering a party to do or stop doing a particular action.
-For instance, if a company is about to disclose your confidential business information, you might seek an injunction to prevent them from doing so as damages alone would not help you in this case.
+For instance, if a company is about to disclose your confidential business information, you might seek an injunction to prevent them, as damages alone would not help you in this case.

 These remedies are typically used in specific situations where damages are inadequate.
-There may also be other remedies you can pursue, such as recovering advance payments, which is common in the construction industry.
+You may also pursue other remedies, such as recovering advance payments, which is common in the construction industry.

 Terminating the contract

-You may seek to terminate a contract if there has been a breach, but it is crucial to review the contract terms and ensure you have a clear legal basis for termination.
+You may seek to terminate your commercial contract if there has been a breach, but reviewing the contract terms and ensuring you have a clear legal basis for termination is crucial.
 Incorrect termination can lead to legal claims, significant financial losses, and damage to business relationships and reputation.
 You should seek legal advice to confirm that termination is in your best interest and legally justified.
-For more information, see our guide on terminating commercial contracts.

 It is important to give careful thought and consideration to the appropriate remedy to pursue if you are in a breach of contract situation.
-You will also need to consider the potential costs associated with specific legal remedies, such as legal fees and court fees.
-A dispute resolution solicitor can guide your business on your options and help you decide on the best avenue to pursue.
+You must also consider the potential costs of specific legal remedies, such as legal and court fees.
+A dispute resolution solicitor can guide your business in deciding your options and help you decide on the best avenue to pursue.

 Are there time limits for seeking remedies?